talalmuzaffar/Shortest-Path-Analysis-on-Large-Graphs-using-Hadoop/README.md

 `$ cat input_graph.txt | python bfs_shortest_paths.py 847`

 This will read the input graph from the input_graph.txt file, perform a BFS starting from vertex 847, and output the shortest paths to all other vertices reachable from it to the standard output.

+## Hadoop Map-Reduce

+Overall implementation is focused on hadoop for big data problems using Map-Reduce.
+You can run it using:

+`$ hadoop jar path/to/streamingfile -file path/to/mapper.py -mapper 'python3 mapper.py' -file path/to/reducer.py -reducer 'python3 reducer.py' -input /path/to input file in hdfs/input.txt -output path/to outputfile in hdfs/output`

+This step follows after uploading the concerned files on hdfs.